-These programs can be used with a single student , in small groups, with large groups in a regular classroom or computer lab, and by individual students during free time in classroom, library, or computer lab settings.
-Scroll down the list to see examples of their use in a range of ways and settings.
+Ripple Effects can be used with a single student, in small groups, with large groups in a regular classroom or computer lab, and by individual students during free time in classroom, library, or computer lab settings.

 Teachers have a systematic way to make advisory period productive, using Ripple Effects to address topics of concern to individual students, do journal writing, and complete self assessment profiles on topics like learning, temperament, sports type, assertiveness, and more.